What Is Binance Coin?

-Storing your Binance Coin in private wallets is often considered the safest way of keeping your crypto safe because only you have the “keys” to access it, unlike web wallets found on centralised exchanges that could be susceptible to cyber-attacks.
+Storing your Binance Coin in private wallets is often considered the safest way of keeping your crypto safe because only you have the “keys” to access it, unlike web wallets found on centralized exchanges that could be susceptible to cyber-attacks.
 Those looking to buy and sell BNB often will have to take into account that private wallets, especially hardware wallets are slower to make transactions with, this could hinder any urgent Binance Coin transactions that you're wishing to make.

 A number of investors look to capitalise on the volatility of Binance Coin’s price by trading it on exchanges.
 This strategy comes with the possibility of producing large profits by using financial instruments such as leveraging or options trading.
 But it can also lead to heavy losses for traders given the unpredictability of Binance Coin’s daily price.